 Our family’s all time favorite salad is Potato Salad to Feed a Crowd followed closely by Hawaiian Macaroni Salad but both recipes make a huge salad which is a lot for two people to use up without having to include them in every meal for several days.

-As well, for them to taste their best, they need to be made ahead of time.
+And for them to taste their best, they need to be made several hours ahead of time.
+For best flavor, I make them the night before.

 Beet and Edamame Salad